-Ideally, large ORs will result when the numerator indicates an appreciable increase against the climatology while the denominator simultaneously indicates an appreciable decrease below climatology.
-Further, these ORs would ideally occur in a range where the severe weather risk may be uncertain.
-In Fig. 6, the OR is shown in a gray line, but the line is drawn in black whenever the OR results from a numerator ≥ 2 and a denominator ≤ 0.5 .
-ORs resulting from this combination indicate that the threshold yields a simultaneous two-fold increase (decrease) in the odds of SWS days above (below) the specified value.
-These ORs will be hereon referenced as "two-fold" ORs, and represent a goal scenario.
+Fig. 6, the OR is shown in a gray line, but the line is drawn in black whenever the OR results from a numerator ≥ 2 and a denominator ≤ 0.5 .
+ORs resulting from this combination indicate that the threshold yields a simultaneous 2-fold increase (decrease) in the odds of SWS days above (below) the specified value.
+These ORs will be hereon referenced as "2fold" ORs and represent a goal scenario.

 Figures 6a-h show ORs for the same eight parameters in Fig. 5.
-Of all eight parameters, only VT and TT achieve two-fold ORs for any range of thresholds, as indicated by the black segments in Fig. 6a-b.
-The maximum two-fold OR for VT is 5.16 at 24.6°C, meaning that the odds of an SWS day are 5.16x greater when this threshold is met.
-TT offers slightly more skill with a maximum two-fold OR of 5.70 at 46.5°C. As described in Appendix A, VT (vertical totals) and TT (total totals) are relatively primitive indices.
-VT is purely a temperature lapse rate whereas TT is predominantly a measure of lapse rate with an additional dewpoint term included.
+Of all eight parameters, only VT and TT achieve 2-fold ORs for any range of thresholds, as indicated by the black segments in Fig. 6a and b.
+The maximum 2-fold OR for VT is 5.16 at 24.6 °C, meaning that the odds of an SWS day are $5.16 \times$ greater when this threshold is met.
+TT offers slightly more skill with a maximum 2-fold OR of 5.70 at 46.5 °C. As described in Appendix A, VTs and TT s are relatively primitive indices.
+VT is purely a temperature lapse rate whereas TT is predominantly a measure of lapse rate with an additional dew point term included.
 Meanwhile, MLCAPE and MLLCL demonstrate consistently lower ORs between 2 and 4.
 The four wind-specific variables in Fig. 6e-h are relatively poor differentiators of SWS days in the WFT regime.
 The maximum OR achieved by any of these parameters is approximately 10 driven by very low values of DCAPE with corresponding wide confidence intervals.

 Though ORs are greater at lower VT and TT thresholds, these values are also somewhat common.
-Placing the aforementioned values (24.6°C and 46.5°C, respectively) in the context of the 12,759 WFT environments included in this study, they represent the 58.8th and 58.9th percentiles of their distributions.
-Alternatively, the maximum VT threshold that yields a two-fold

-OR is 25.1°C, which corresponds to the 70.9th percentile of all VTs in the dataset; however, the OR for this value is smaller, 4.77.
-This result illustrates the trade-off involved by seeking climatologically exceptional values to serve as guidance.
+Placing the aforementioned values (24.6 and 46.5 °C, respectively) in the context of the 12759 WFT environments included in this study, they represent the 58.8th and 58.9th percentiles of their distributions.
+Alternatively, the maximum VT threshold that yields a 2-fold OR is 25.1 °C, which corresponds to the 70.9th percentile of all VTs in the dataset; however, the OR for this value is smaller, 4.77.
+This result illustrates the tradeoff involved by seeking climatologically exceptional values to serve as guidance.
 As greater values are selected as the threshold, meteorologists can focus on a fewer number of days.
 However, the OR decreases as more severe weather events occur in environments not satisfying the threshold.
-As for TT, the maximum two-fold OR value is 47.3°C, corresponding to the 70.6th percentile, but demonstrates an OR of 5.16.
-This means that when TT meets or exceeds 47.3°C, the odds of a pulse thunderstorm severe wind event are 5.16x greater than when it does not.
+As for TT, the maximum 2-fold OR value is 47.3 °C, corresponding to the 70.6th percentile, but demonstrates an OR of 5.16.
+This means that when TT meets or exceeds 47.3 °C, the odds of a pulse thunderstorm severe-wind event are $5.16 \times$ greater than when it does not.